TampereTC/TestContainer-hackathon/Instructions-WSL-Docker-HyperV.md

 Expose the Docker daemon (start Docker or set to “Start Docker automatically when you login into your PC)

-## Install Docker CLI and Docker-Compose WSL
+## Install Docker CLI and Docker-Compose for WSL

 Launch WSL (Type Ubuntu on win search box)